Giddy-chordz/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the current working directory
+script to list the content of your current directory